danleal/danleal-Coding-Standards/readme.md

-# NextPress Coding Standards
+# WooDelivery Coding Standards

-The goal of this repo is to provide the necessary sniffs for our custom coding standards, making sure that all NextPress products maintain a consistent codebase.
+The goal of this repo is to provide the necessary sniffs for our custom coding standards, making sure that all WooDelivery products maintain a consistent codebase.

 ## Installation

 Our coding standards rely on PHPCS and WordPress Coding Standards.
 The easiest way to get everything up and running is installing this package globally via Composer:
 ```
-composer global require "nextpress/nextpresscs:dev-master"
+composer global require "danleal/woodeliverycs:dev-master"
 ```

 This command will install PHP_CodeSniffer, WPCS, our coding standard, and PHP_CodeSniffer Standards Composer Installer, a composer package that automatically sets the PHPCS `installed_paths` config.